pingcap/docs/identify-slow-queries.md

 * `Exec_retry_time`: The execution retry duration of this statement.
 For example, if a statement has been executed three times in total (failed for the first two times), `Exec_retry_time` means the total duration of the first two executions.
 The duration of the last execution is `Query_time` minus `Exec_retry_time`.
 * `KV_total`: The time spent on all the RPC requests on TiKV or TiFlash by this statement.
 * `PD_total`: The time spent on all the RPC requests on PD by this statement.
-* `Backoff_total`: time spent on all the backoff during the execution of this statement.
+* `Backoff_total`: The time spent on all the backoff during the execution of this statement.
 * `Write_sql_response_total`: The time consumed for sending the results back to the client by this statement.
 * `Result_rows`: The row count of the query results.
 * `IsExplicitTxn`: Whether this statement is in an explicit transaction.
 If the value is `false`, the transaction is `autocommit=1` and the statement is automatically committed after execution.